 - Apply online at Green Dot’s website.

-- Purchase a limited-use starter kit at a retailer such as Walmart or CVS.
+- Purchase a limited-use starter kit at a retailer such as Walmart.

 As with any financial institution, you need to provide personal information to open an account, including date of birth and Social Security number.
 You won't be able to add funds with a wire, so you'll need to fund the initial deposit another way if that was your plan.